Last updated on January 21st, 2018

 Menkyo Grading System for Traditional Koryu Martial Arts

 What’s unique about koryu martial arts is the menkyo grading system.
-This grading system lengthens the time taken for certification.
+This grading system lengthens the time taken for martial certification.

 Eventually, a practitioner becomes eligible for Menkyo Kaiden (a final license that permits them to transmit the full martial art).
-The awarding of Menkyo Kaiden is, of course, based on the head instructor’s discretion.
+The award of Menkyo Kaiden is, of course, based on the head instructor’s discretion.

 Modern Kyu/Dan Ranking System (Martial Arts Belt System)